LazyLorn21223/Go-Trail-Management/README.md

 # Go Trail Management
- GO program for easy use trail management
+ GO program for easy use trail management:

+ In terminal: go run main.go will open the interface